 - What types of activities should I try, and what should I avoid?

-- Strength training.
-These exercises tone and build up your muscles.
-You may use hand weights, weight machines at a gym, or your own body weight.
-Typically, you do several sets of each exercise, and then let those muscles rest a day or two between sessions.
+A good approach is to do several sets of each exercise, and then let those muscles rest a day or two between sessions.

 How to Get the Most Out of Your Workout

 If you’re an exercise newbie, you’ll get the most from your workout if you follow these simple rules:

 Start slow.
 The American Heart Association recommends you work up to exercising on most days of the week.
 The more exercise you can do, the healthier you -- and your heart -- will be.
 But any amount helps your health.